GoldenEye 007 (1997 video game): Retrospective appraisal

 GoldenEye 007 has been credited for proving that it is possible to create a "fun" first-person shooter experience on a home console in both single-player and multiplayer modes—when the game was released, the first-person shooter genre was primarily for PC games.
 The game opened the genre to the console market, and it has been credited for paving the way for the popularity of Halo and Call of Duty.
 The game's introduction of a multiplayer deathmatch mode on a console is often credited for having revolutionised the genre, with Edge stating that it set the standard for multiplayer console combat until it was surpassed by Halo: Combat Evolved in 2001.
 GoldenEye 007 also introduced stealth elements that were unprecedented in first-person shooters.
 The game's use of realistic gameplay, which contrasted with the approaches taken by Doom clones, and its context-sensitive hit locations on enemies added a realism that was previously unseen in video games, although the 1996 Team Fortress computer mod for Quake had previously introduced headshots.
 Alongside Shiny Entertainment's 1997 third-person shooter MDK, GoldenEye 007 has been credited with pioneering and popularising the now-standard inclusion of scoped sniper rifles in video games.
+The game's mission design, enemy AI, and stealth gameplay influenced contemporary titles such as Half-Life, Thief: The Dark Project, Syphon Filter, and Deus Ex.

 GoldenEye 007 is frequently cited as one of the greatest video games of all time.
-Shortly after its release in 1997, Electronic Gaming Monthly ranked GoldenEye 007 the 25th best console video game of all time, calling it "easily the best movie game, and, more importantly, the best first-person game ever."
+Shortly after its release in 1997, Electronic Gaming Monthly ranked GoldenEye 007 the 25th-best console video game of all time, calling it "easily the best movie game, and, more importantly, the best first-person game ever."
 In 1999, Next Generation editors placed GoldenEye 007 at No. 10 on their list of Top 50 Games of All Time, commenting, "Marrying Doom-style shooting with trademark Bond missions, GoldenEye is the perfect thinking-man's shooter."
 In 2000, Computer and Video Games readers ranked GoldenEye 007 first place in the magazine's poll of 100 Greatest Games of All Time, and fifth in a similar poll the following year.
 In 2001, Game Informer ranked the game 16th on its list of Top 100 Games of All Time.
-In 2004, Retro Gamer readers voted GoldenEye 007 as the 33rd greatest retro game, with editors calling it "easily the best Bond game to date."
+In 2004, Retro Gamer readers voted GoldenEye 007 as the 33rd-greatest retro game, with editors calling it "easily the best Bond game to date."
 In 2005, IGN editors ranked the game 29th on their list of Top 100 Games of All Time, while readers placed it at seventh on a separate list.
 In 2009, Official Nintendo Magazine ranked the game 55th on a list of greatest Nintendo games.